 Anthony Gray: I can remember shopping in Lottie’s store as a kid, her sitting in a recliner while operating the cash register.

-I made this aerial photograph on a recent trip with veteran pilot Frank Lee and photographer Mike McCall.
+I made this aerial photograph of the park on an assignment with veteran pilot Frank Lee and photographer Mike McCall.

 This Pratt/through-truss swing bridge was constructed, likely in the 1930s, by the Atlantic Coast Line Railroad.